cosmos/ibc-rs/docs/architecture/adr-010-enable-standalone-ics02-integration.md

 specific, play a crucial role in the connection handshake validating receiving datagrams against the client and consensus states of the host.

 In this ADR, these methods will continue to be housed under the main context traits.
 However, we will explicitly define the accepted types for these methods as `SelfClientState` and `SelfConsensusState`.
 This refinement aims for more clarity and will optimize the decoding process, removing an unnecessary layer of decoding during information retrieval.
 Previously, the decoding process for these methods involved obtaining `AnyClientState` and `AnyConsensusState` types before decoding them into the concrete `SelfClientState` and `SelfConsensusState` types.

-Following the aforementioned explanations, in the ICS-02 level, the `ClientValidationContext` and `ClientExecutionContext` traits will be restructured as follows, containing all the client relevant methods and types:
+Following the aforementioned points, in the ICS-02 level, the `ClientValidationContext` and `ClientExecutionContext` traits will be restructured as follows, containing all the client relevant methods and types: